fang-zhen/Open-set-domain-adaptation/README.md

-1. One can implement code after changing the path.
-Implementation_XXXX is the main text.
+1. Implementation_XXXX is the main text.
+All parameters have been tuned and fixed.
+One can implement code directly after changing the path.

 2. The features of Office-31, Office-Home and Imageclef-DA are extracted from deep models (pretrained without finetune).